rendall/one-page-dungeon-navigator/static/dungeons/stormscar_maze.md

 # Stormscar Maze

 _The maze is situated on a lonely island.
-Recently a terryfying chimera has made its lair here._
+Recently a terrifying chimera has made its lair here._

 1. A large wooden gate to the north.
 2. A painting, totally destroyed by fire.